 We are a team of young researches working and studying at URAF in Adelaide who use the latest technologies to explore and monitor animal behavior in the wild.
 Our focus is on improvement of medical and veterinary care animals get nowadays.
 Our thoroughly planned observations made us realize how many wild animals use plants and herbs when in pain, and also to treat other symptoms of diseases.

 We’re equipped with the best, modern technologies and machines.
 Recently we started using drones to monitor, explore and analyze animal behavior when experiencing different kinds of pain.
-Monitoring animals and wildlife from air is quite common nowadays, and using drones takes it to a whole new level!
-We’re equipped with low-impact nano drones, as well as some super expensive (and also super reliable!) drones.
+Monitoring animals and wildlife from the air is quite common nowadays, and using drones takes it to a whole new level!
+We’re equipped with low-impact nano drones as recommended by this DronesGlobe guide here, as well as some super expensive (and also super reliable!) drones.
 Just to make clear: we do our best not to disturb animals.
 We want them to have their peace at all times.

 So far we’ve noticed how a great number of chimpanzees chew the Verouta plant to ease the pain they feel.
 Research of African elephants in Kenya showed us how they tend to chew some plants’ leaves to induce delivery and macaws eat clay to aid digestion.
 A great number of animals use similar techniques to boost their health.
 We just happen to mention a few of them.